Forwardly, Inc. Provides Shareholder Update

-/EIN News/ -- Henderson, NV, March 28, 2023 (GLOBE NEWSWIRE) -- George Sharp, CEO of Forwardly, Inc. (OTCMKT: FORW), provided the following updates to the company’s shareholders.
+Henderson, NV, March 28, 2023 (GLOBE NEWSWIRE) -- George Sharp, CEO of Forwardly, Inc. FORW, provided the following updates to the company's shareholders.

 A complaint was filed by the Company in Seminole County, Florida against Emerging Elements, Inc., alleging that the defendant received stock in the Company for no value received.
 Emerging Elements filed a counterclaim seeking damages alleging that the Company-ordered delay in delivery of that stock by the transfer agent in order to provide time to investigate the circumstances under which previous management issued that stock, caused Emerging Elements to net less proceeds than it otherwise might have.